Actions of highly eccentric orbits: Orbits in a flattened potential

 As $E\to0$ (marginally bound orbits), it becomes hard to accumulate sufficient consequents for accurate evaluation of the area so we employ the following extrapolation procedure.
 We define $z_{\rm crit}(E)$ by

 where $p_z(z|E)$ is the momentum along the short-axis orbit.
 The argument given above shows that in the case of a St\"ackel potential $z_{\rm crit} = \Delta$ when $Z<\Delta$, where $Z$ is, as before, such that $E=\Phi(0,Z,0)$.
 In the general case, we can solve equation (\ref{eq:zcrit}) for $z_{\rm crit}(E)$ on a grid of values of $E$ low enough for $\Jcrit$ to be obtained as described above.
 At the largest of these $E$ values, $z_{\rm crit}$ tends to a linear function of $E$ -- illustrated by the upper panel of Fig.~\ref{fig:zcrit}.
 By extrapolating this function, we can predict $z_{\rm crit}$ for higher $E$, and then obtain the corresponding values of $\Jcrit$ from equation (\ref{eq:zcrit}) -- the lower panel of Fig.~\ref{fig:zcrit} shows the resulting function $\Jcrit(\Jrcrit)$ for one of the NFW-like potentials of Fig.~\ref{fig:getIcrit}.

-At low energies $\Jcrit\propto\Jrcrit$ implying that a fixed fraction of orbits are loops.
-At high energies, by contrast, $\Jcrit$ asymptotes to a constant value, implying that an ever increasing fraction of orbits are loops.
+At low energies $\Jcrit\propto\Jrcrit$. {\rd Consequently, the line $(\Jrcrit,\Jcrit)$ divides the portion of $(J_r,J_z)$ plane that lies below the line $H=E$, which runs from top left to bottom right, into an upper triangle of loop orbits and a lower triangle of box orbits such that the ratio of their areas, and thus the relative sizes of the loop and box populations, are independent of $E$.
+At high energies, by contrast, $\Jcrit$ asymptotes to a constant value, implying that an ever increasing fraction of orbits are loops.}